-- 1. Purpose - (a) The purpose of Expressions of Interest is to provide the Independent Market Operator (IMO) with an indication from existing and potential new Market Participants of the amount of new generation and new Demand Side Management capacity they are willing to offer to make available as Reserve Capacity. - 2.
-Precedence - (a) Unless the context otherwise requires, the Market Rules take precedence over this Request for Expressions of Interest ("Request"). - (b) Where any conflict occurs between the provisions of the Market Rules and this Request, this Request will if required be read down to resolve the conflict.
-If the conflict remains incapable of resolution by reading down, the conflicting provisions shall be severed from this Request without otherwise diminishing the enforceability of the remaining provisions of this Request. - 3.
-Cancellation and Variation - (a) This Request has been prepared by the IMO using information available to the IMO as at 24 Feb 2012. - (b) The IMO reserves the right, at any time and from time to time, to cancel, vary, supplement, supersede or replace this Request or any part of this Request. - (c) If the IMO cancels, varies, supplements, supersedes or replaces this Request, then: - i. the IMO will publish a notice to this effect on its website (it is the Proponent's responsibility to check for such notices); and - ii. the Proponent shall not have any recourse against the IMO, the State of Western Australia, Minister, any person acting on behalf of the State of Western Australia, or Minister, any director, officer or employee of any of the preceding, or any adviser or consultant to any of the preceding ("Relevant Persons") whatsoever including for claims for any costs or expenses incurred up to and including the date that the Request or any part of this Request is cancelled, varied, supplemented, superseded or replaced. - 4.
-Agreement by Proponent
+- (a) Unless the context otherwise requires, the Market Rules take precedence over this Request for Expressions of Interest ("Request"). - (b) Where any conflict occurs between the provisions of the Market Rules and this Request, this Request will if required be read down to resolve the conflict.
+If the conflict remains incapable of resolution by reading down, the conflicting provisions shall be severed from this Request without otherwise diminishing the enforceability of the remaining provisions of this Request.

+3. Cancellation and Variation

+- (a) This Request has been prepared by the IMO using information available to the IMO as at 31 January 2013. - (b) The IMO reserves the right, at any time and from time to time, to cancel, vary, supplement, supersede or replace this Request or any part of this Request. - (c) If the IMO cancels, varies, supplements, supersedes or replaces this Request, then: - i. the IMO will publish a notice to this effect on its website (it is the Proponent's responsibility to check for such notices); and - ii. the Proponent shall not have any recourse against the IMO, the State of Western Australia, Minister, any person acting on behalf of the State of Western Australia, or Minister, any director, officer or employee of any of the preceding, or any adviser or consultant to any of the preceding ("Relevant Persons") whatsoever including for claims for any costs or expenses incurred up to and including the date that the Request or any part of this Request is cancelled, varied, supplemented, superseded or replaced.

+4. Agreement by Proponent